flyte-technologies/mapbox-gl-draw/API.md

 controls | Object | Lets you hide or show individual controls.
 See `displayControlsDefault` for default.
 Available options are: point, line, polygon and trash. style | Object | An array of style objects (as described below) - default: see default style.

-### Styling GL Draw
+### Styling Draw

-GL Draw is styled by the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/) with a preset list of properties.
+Draw is styled by the [Mapbox GL Style Spec](https://www.mapbox.com/mapbox-gl-style-spec/) with a preset list of properties.

 The `GL Style Spec` requires each layer to have a source. **DO NOT PROVIDE THIS** for styling draw.